JeanPaulSB/JeanPaulSB/README.md

 ### Hi there 👋
+A fullstack developer by day and an aeronautical engineering major by night

 <!--
 **JeanPaulSB/JeanPaulSB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.